Arpita-8850/JARVIS/README.md

 24. Tell your current location in detail.

-## Modules Used and Their Installation Command
+## Modules Used and Their Installation Command:
   pip install pyttsx3
   pip install SpeechRecognition
   pip install webbrowser